-Rob Carter, FedEx, delivers keynote at TBMC16
+Rob Carter, EVP and CIO at FedEx, delivers the keynote at TBMC16

 Winding his way through the evolution of trade, networks, and commerce around the world—from the Silk Road of China to the advent of railroads and their tycoons, to the boats, airlines, and digital delivery systems we use today—Carter used history and the evolution of FedEx to emphasize why he believes the edge is where value is created.

 Carter recalled pitching this idea of a new technology "edge" to business partners.
 “We said, 'Guess what?
 We’re going to go build some new stuff and it’s going to slow us down.
 How does that sound?
-And it’s going to cost a couple million bucks, and it might take us several years to do it.'
-They were so in.”
+And it’s going to cost a couple million bucks, and it might take us several years to do it.'"

 Today, the core service takes in 15 million updates a week, and businesses are able to tap in to get the authoritative address for a customer.
 Customer preferences around those addresses have been consolidated, as have rate, route, and identity.
 All of these things have been set up to tackle functional de-duplication of service.

 Tapping in to deliver value

 “So many of our companies and our legacy systems have these massive vertical silos of functionality, where we thought we had to build the whole thing and the application.
 The reality is that the world is becoming a ‘tap into’ world.
 We’re tapping into everything we need to deliver value.
 Some of these things are going to come from inside our companies and some will come from outside.”
 The mechanism for delivering value today is more about delivering the right services at the right time and doing it in a way that delivers value.

 Carter views information applied to the world around us as the new frontier.

-He describes aircraft mechanics, working on enormous planes, referencing a legacy system that was tied back to an engineering shed.
-They had a piece of paper in hand that would tell them which job to do and when they were stopped or stuck, they had to climb down, get into a golf cart, and head into the engineering shack to talk with an engineer.
+He describes aircraft mechanics, working on enormous planes, who were limited by an inefficient legacy system tied back to an engineering shed.
+Holding only a piece of paper in hand to guide specific jobs, when they were stopped or stuck, they had to climb down, get into a golf cart, and head into the engineering shack to talk face-to-face with an engineer.

 The system was expensive: as stated in a recent interview with CIO magazine, TBM numbers revealed a cost of more than $10 million a year.
 “With TBM, we had real accountability.
 So we got really busy with next generation mobile and tablet-enabled capability that has completely changed the way these guys work.”
 The new tablet system is loaded with much of the information mechanics need to be efficient, including documentation, videos, and apps like Skype for Business that enable more efficient communications.

 As FedEx gains momentum creating new services and solutions for the business, TBM provides a powerful set of capabilities.
 Carter is on a 10-year journey, but he can already prove that TBM really works.
 “It works at the infrastructure level, at the platform level, at the business level.
 TBM is something that really gives us a lot of power in talking to the business about doing things in a different way.”